 Exploring the Pay to Stay Program: How Would Jerry Ramos Tackle Incarceration Costs?

-- Oct 11
+- Oct 11, 2025

-- 2 min read
+- 3 min read

 Jerry Ramos is at the forefront with a bold idea: the "Pay to Stay" program.
 This initiative aims to ease the financial burden of incarceration on taxpayers, a challenge that costs Hall County taxpayers millions each year.
-By allowing incarcerated Hall County residents to pay $15.00 per day and capped at $5,000 for their room and board during their sentence, it can save taxpayers hundreds of thousands of dollars.
+By allowing incarcerated Hall County residents to pay $15.00 per day, capped at $5,000 for their room and board during their sentence, it can save taxpayers hundreds of thousands of dollars.

 Understanding the Pay to Stay Program